reversesigh/cosmos_node-initial_setup/04_config_node.md

 An example of what Polkachu offers:
 [Polkachu - Cosmos Hub Resources](https://polkachu.com/networks/cosmos)

+## Start sync! :)

-Once your configuration is complete, you should be able to start your service and monitor the log live.
+Once your configuration is complete and your state sync or snapshot sync is prepared, then you should be able to start your service and monitor the log live.

 `sudo systemctl start gaiad && sudo journalctl -u gaiad -f --output cat`